Monali Thakur: Early years (2000–2012)

 In 2011, she sang songs like 'Naina', 'Ayo Manaye Jashn', 'Tik Tuk' from Rascals, 'Give it up' from United Six, 'Haal-e-dil' from Bbuddah...
 Hoga Terra Baap composed by Vishal–Shekhar, co-sung with Amitabh Bachchan.
 She also lend her voice to 3 songs, 'Ke Se', 'O Shona Eshona' and 'Mon Banjara' to 2011 Bengali film Fighter.
+That same year, she had her premier Canadian performance at the Bollywood Monster Mashup festival in Mississauga for the International Indian Film Academy Awards (IIFA).

 In 2012, she sang 'Tu Mohabbat Hai' from Tere Naal Love Ho Gaya with Atif Aslam, composed by Sachin–Jigar, the song received critical acclaim.
 Apart from other songs that year, she sang 'Aga Bai' along with Shalmali Kholgade from the movie Aiyyaa.
 The song composed by Amit Trivedi was a hit and had favourable reviews where Filmfare called it a 'Fast-paced Disco Number'.
 About the song she said: "I was feeling incomplete at the time as I had so much to offer, So, I would complain to Amit [Trivedi], saying what was the point of doing riyaaz [practice] for 10-12 hours if I cannot use it.
 Then, he asked me to sing a thumri in Aga Bai, parts of which had already been sung by Shalmali Kholgade".
 Among others, She also Sang a Bengali Track 'Shadow Tales' in the film Aparajita Tumi.
 Composed by Shantanu Moitra, the song was appreciated by critics.